network-unit-testing-system/nuts/docs/source/index.rst

 1. **Test bundles** in the form of YAML-files that specify the actual tests.
 Each test bundle is structured in a similar way, but has specific fields tailored to the test bundle.

-2. **Information of your network**.
-Currently, these are YAML-files in the form of a `nornir-inventory <https://nornir.readthedocs.io/en/latest/tutorial/inventory.html>`__.
+2. **Information on your network**.
+Currently, these are YAML-files in the form of a `nornir inventory <https://nornir.readthedocs.io/en/latest/tutorial/inventory.html>`__.
 They contain all details of your network, such as hosts, login-information and other configuration.

-Head over to the :doc:`Usage section <usage/index>` to see how those two components are structured.
-There's also a :doc:`Quickstart <quickstart/index>` for the impatient.
+Head over to the :doc:`Usage section <tutorial/index>` to see how those two components are structured and how you get NUTS up and running.

 The project relies on the `pytest framework <https://docs.pytest.org/>`__ to setup and execute the tests.
 NUTS itself is written as a custom pytest plugin.
 In the background, `nornir <https://nornir.readthedocs.io/>`__ executes specific network tasks for the actual tests.